jpriest404/jpriest404/README.md

 - 🌱 I’m currently learning about Cybersecurity, specifically studying to get certified in SC-900 and AZ-500.
 - ⚒  I’m working on adding projects that add to my profile to expand my cybersecurity knowledge and skillset.
 - 📫 To reach me write to jpriestjr@gmail.com
 - ⚡ Fun fact: I have worked in the clinical laboratory field for over 20 years and am making a career change.
+I also like to wear kilts!

 <!---
 jpriest404/jpriest404 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.